BradyWill42/BradyWill42/README.md

 - 👋 Hi, I’m @BradyWill42
-- 👀 I’m interested in Automation and Interning.
+- 👀 I’m interested in Automation and Quantum Computing.
 - 🌱 I’m currently learning about cybersecurity and linux
 - 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me -